Last revised: May 2018

 Time frame: Ongoing

-The sustainable travel officers will keep up to date with all relevant legislation and regulatory requirements, ensuring that actions to comply with any new changes are implemented either directly or by the relevant department.
+The Head of Sustainable Travel will keep up-to-date with all relevant legislation and regulatory requirements, ensuring that actions to comply with any new changes are implemented either directly or by the relevant department.

 Run a self-awareness campaign with relation to energy consumption and sustainability within our UK office: